Rowe2ry/Readme-generator/README_generator.md

   * Problems Solved

-    It walks developers through the process of making their readme files.
+    It walks developers through the otherwise mundane process of making their readme files.

   * Things Learned